dotMorten/IoTivityDotNet/README.md

  IotivityNet.Service.Initialize(IotivityNet.ServiceMode.Client);
 ```

-You can then search for devices using Device Discovery:
+You can then search for device resources using Device Discovery:

 ```csharp
 var svc = new IotivityNet.OC.DiscoverResource("/oic/res");